-The entire school leaving process should begin with a "potential analysis" in order to define the most suitable WBL path.
+Usually the school/work starts with student's potential analysis in order to define the most suitable WBL path.
 This is followed by orientation to make the student aware about his/her own strengths.
-Then a "workplace analysis" in order to find the best working suite for the student.
-There is the professional project where the skills expected are clearly defined the learner is acquainted with the working environment before beginning the working experience.
+Then a workplace analysis in order to find the best working suite for the student.
+There is the professional project where the skills expected are clearly defined and the learner is acquainted with the working environment before beginning the working experience.
 Then there is an evaluation to assess educational objectives reached that is conducted by the company mentor and school together.

 It is recommended to elaborate a monitoring plan in order to identify and analyse any critical situation that arose during the WBL path.